mascaldotfr/CoRT/README.md

 * [Joshua2504](https://github.com/Joshua2504) and
   [Shaiko](https://github.com/Shaiko35) from https://cor-forum.de/ for keeping
   the spell database updated
-* Slartibartfast, the regnumsentinel.com creator
+* Slartibartfast, the regnumsentinel.com creator, site that gave me big hints about the UI should be done.